 Q: Why is only the positive root considered the "principal" square root?

-A: While both the positive and negative values, when squared, result in the original number, the principal square root is defined as the non-negative value to ensure that the square root function has a single, well-defined output.
+A: While both the positive and negative values, when squared, result in the original number, the principal square root is defined as the non-negative value to check that the square root function has a single, well-defined output.
 This simplifies mathematical notation and avoids ambiguity.

 Q: Are square roots used in real-world applications?